16 May How to Smart Size Your Sales Team to Maximize the Recovery

 Get Answers to Key Questions

-What will happen to your business growth strategies if you make the wrong decision about the way forward for your sales team?
+What will happen to your business and sales growth strategies if you make the wrong decision about the way forward for your sales team?
 From my experience, after the last three economic events, the wrong people will be let go and overall, sales results will continue to slide.

 So, this time, is there a way to look beyond the ugly and avoid the costly mistakes when it comes to making these key decisions?